BMariscal/self-help-programs/README.md

 <br>

-This app uses flask_script's Manager to initliaze the app, seed the db and run the tests from the command line.
+This app uses flask_script's Manager to initialize the app, seed the db and run the tests from the command line.
 You can find the Manager instance in `src/manage.py`.

  <br>